tensofu/autonomous-tracking-drone/README.md

-# DroneProject
+# Autonomous Tracking Drone Project

-A complete drone simulation and ground-control stack on macOS (Apple Silicon):
+A drone simulation and ground-control stack on macOS (Apple Silicon):

 - **ArduPilot SITL** — the real ArduCopter flight controller firmware, compiled for the host and run as a software-in-the-loop simulation
 - **Gazebo Harmonic** — 3D physics and visual simulation of an iris quadcopter (with gimbal camera) flying on a runway
-- **Custom ground station** — a pygame GUI with live telemetry, a moving map, preprogrammed flight paths, and the drone's camera feed decoded over RTP
+- **Custom ground station** — a Python (pygame) GUI with live telemetry, a moving map, preprogrammed flight paths, and the drone's camera feed decoded over RTP

 ```
 ├── src/                    ground-station source